 Solar battery, power wall, and energy storage system are all terms used for a battery pack.
-BUT they may not be the same.
+BUT they may not all be the same.

 Solar hardware manufactures build inverters and battery systems that may not be standard, this means that when you pick your inverter you could be locked in to expensive upgrades.
+At RenewSolar we’re here to help.

 Solar Wall mount batteries or “power walls” are the same thing, but can be hung on the wall. this is often a choice where space is a issue.
+The Wall mounted batteries can take up space also.
+Towers as in a battery case on wheels is becoming popular as they do not hang on a wall, go in a larger foot print rack and do not require the extra case cost.

 Truck type battery is like a car battery but bigger, they come in ABS cases or metal and may have battery terminals the same as a battery you would see in a car.